Xiaohong-Deng/algorithms/discrete-opt/knapsack/README.md

 If we go for a bottom-up approach, we need to compute a sum of combinations.
 For example, when prefix is {0}, we need all possible `a1*W1 + a2*W2 + ... + an*Wn` where ai is in {0, 1}.
 The cost of computing the combinations may be significant.
 Maybe we are better off with computing a solution for each x in {0, 1, ..., W} with a specific prefix.

+#### Performance
+As an exhaustive apporach DP doesn't play well with large datasets.

 ### Branch and Bound

 Branch and bound is also a paradigm looking for subproblems.
 The set of all subproblems can be viewed as a binary tree (so is the DP approach).